4tiennguyen/Book_Rating_Prediction/complete_project/README.md

 We started by modeling the books metadata and selecting attributes for each of the algorithms.
 We found that most of the numeric features are good predictors.
 We had to do some data cleaning such as combining the number of ratings from Goodreads and Amazon into one feature.
 And likewise for the number of text reviews.

-Since there are null values in the dataset, we tried four methods to deal with them for each of the models and compared the errors for each method in order to find the best way to deal with the missing values.
-First we omitted training on the null rows.
-Second, we replaced null values with the mean for each of the features.
-Third, we replaced null values with the median of each of the features.
-And lastly, we imputed the missing values.
-We found that for all methods, omitting the null rows gave us the best results since there weren’t too many null rows in our dataset.
+Since there are null values in the dataset, we tried four methods to deal with them for each of the models and compared the errors for each method in order to find the best way to deal with the missing values:
+1. We omitted training on the null rows.
+2. We replaced null values with the mean for each of the features.
+3. We replaced null values with the median of each of the features.
+4. We imputed the missing values.
+ **We found that for all methods, omitting the null rows gave us the best results since there weren’t too many null rows in our dataset.**

 Regarding the categorical features, we one-hot encoded them and tested them on all the models and compared their train and test performance. genres was the only good one to incorporate into our model since there were too many levels for the other features such as format and publisher.
 These features created too many dummy variables and noise in the data that the models ended up performing worse.